CSRD second wave: how to start gradually to be compliant by 2028?

 To calculate their own carbon footprint or assess the risks of their supply chain, these large companies may require ESG (Environmental, Social, Governance) data from you.
 You will not be asked to produce a comprehensive CSRD report, but to provide reliable indicators.

 Fortunately, a regulatory shield for SMEs exists: the Value Chain Cap.
-This principle states that large companies cannot require more information from their suppliers and value chain partners than what is strictly contained in the voluntary standard dedicated to SMEs: the standard VSME.
+This principle states that large companies cannot require more information from their suppliers and value chain partners than what is strictly contained in the voluntary standard dedicated to SMEs: the standard VS (ex-VSME).
 So you know exactly what the maximum level of requirements is to be prepared for.

-The trap of the “N-1" year: why act now?
+The "N-1" year trap: why act now?

-- Make a double materiality assessment
+• Perform a double materiality assessment

-- Conduct a dry-run reporting exercise in 2027
+• Carry out a dry-run reporting exercise in 2027

 2. Conduct a double materiality assessment now and secure it through an early audit